kylehton/ValueGlanceAssignment/README.md

 The package.json file contains all dependencies needed to install.
 TailwindCSS is used to style the HTML and Material UI React components that are rendered to the webpage.

+The font type and color theme were inspired by Apple's minimalistic designs and color scheme, with a slate/gray and white composition.

 _____________________________________________________________________________________________

 ## Contents